How to grow Ipomoea Morning Glory Plant

 How and when to plant Ipomoea

 Only plant Ipomoea outside when the plants are sturdy, all risk of frost has passed, and the weather is warm.
 Plant in a sheltered spot with plenty of sun.
-Ipomoea are not particular about the type of soil they are planted in, and will tolerate quite poor soils.
+Ipomoea are not particular about the type of soil and will tolerate quite poor soils.
 Unless you are in a sheltered spot, don't plant out until June when it is warmer.
 If you get caught out, cover with a fleece to protect from cold.

 Once established, in warm enough conditions, Ipomoea requires no maintenance or attention.